antleaf/doapr/webroot/content/repositories/munich_personal_repec_archive.md

 platform: eprints
 platform_languages: English
 preservation_policy:
-record_count: 'Full text : 13'
+record_count: 'Full text : 52 042'
-remining_indrawn_item: Basic information remains on a tombstone page
+remining_indrawn_item: MPRA refuse to remove submissions from the archive
-repository_type: Disciplinary
+repository_type: Institutional
-scientific_committees:
+scientific_committees: "\L"
 service_pricing: None
-short_name:
+short_name: MRPA
-status: open
+status: Open
 terms_of_use:
 text_embargo: No, only if the publisher imposes an embargo period
 time_submission_to_posting:
 repository_url: https://mpra.ub.uni-muenchen.de/
-user_committees:
+user_committees: "\L"
 versioning_policy: Accepts new version.
 Only one version is visble for readers
 who_can_deposit: Anyone can post on the platform.
 Only an account is required ( The creation of the account is free).
-withdrawal_authorisation:
+withdrawal_authorisation: No one
-withdrawal_policy: MPRA refuse to remove submissions from the archive
+withdrawal_policy: 'No'
 integrations:
-- :service: google_scholar
+- :service: crossref
   :feature: indexing
   :description:
-- :service: microsoft_academic_search
+- :service: google_scholar
   :feature: indexing
   :description:
-- :service: crossref
+- :service: microsoft_academic_search
   :feature: indexing
   :description:
 features: